Mummy hair reveals ancient Peruvians enjoyed seafood and beer

 “Researchers wondered whether these individuals traveled back and forth from the coast to the highlands, Webb said.
 But since the mummies' hair chemistries didn't differ that much over time, it's possible they either didn't travel much, or if they did, they brought food from the coast with them to the highlands, the researchers said,” Live Science reported.

-Knudson et. al.’s article was published in March in the Journal of Archaeological Science .
+Knudson et. al.’s article was published in the Journal of Archaeological Science .

 Featured image: This pre-Incan mummy found in Chauchilla, an ancient cemetery in the desert of Nazca, Peru, is preserved by the dry desert air with hair intact.
 Credit: Michael Zysman / Dreamstime